-This bill aims to amend existing West Virginia laws to reinforce coal as the primary energy source during emergency weather events and to regulate the construction of wind power facilities.
+This bill aims to amend existing West Virginia laws to reinforce coal as the primary energy source during emergency weather events and to regulate the development of wind power facilities.
 It introduces a new provision stating that during emergencies, clean-burning West Virginia coal is the only reliable power source, emphasizing its importance over wind and solar energy.
 Additionally, the bill limits the issuance of permits for wind power projects to a maximum of two per year, with the possibility of modification based on changing circumstances.

 Statutes affected: Introduced Version: 5C-2-1, 11-6A-5a, 11-13A-6